CARA-ch/emed-service-guide/docs/transactions/auth.md

 !!! bug "Not implemented"

-    This is not supported yet because CARA's plateform does not expose its representative directory.
+    This is not supported yet because CARA's platform does not expose its representative directory.

 ### Healthcare professional